beromir/Servas/README.md

 Servas is available as an [official Docker image](https://hub.docker.com/r/beromir/servas).

-The preferred way to use Servas is with SQLite.
+The preferred way to use Servas is with **SQLite**.
 This variant does not need an additional database container.
 You can find the example files here:

 - [compose.yaml](docker/compose.prod.yaml)